DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

-# You Said you wanted to show me something Paul Made
+# You Said you wanted to show me something Paul Made in Regards to the Portal?
-...yeah
+yeah ^

 # Area Names?
 ![](<../../../_Meta/Attachments/Pasted image 20251005224813.png>)